BHFock/git-cl/README.md

 # View modified files grouped by changelist
 git cl status     # or: git cl st

+# Stage all files in a changelist and delete it
+git cl add docs-fix

 # Commit all changes in a changelist
 git cl commit docs-fix -m "Update documentation layout and intro"